Cristiano Ronaldo Becomes First Man To Score In Five World Cups - UrduPoint

 Ronaldo also extended his own world record tally of international goals to 118.

-He won the spot-kick himself when he was brought down by a challenge from Mohammed Salisu.
+He won the spot-kick himself when he was brought down by a clumsy challenge from Mohammed Salisu.

 Manchester United announced this week that Ronaldo will leave with immediate effect after he criticised the club and manager Erik ten Hag in a tv interview, but he has showed no signs of strain from the bitter end to his time at Old Trafford.